1005 N. Marion St.

 Defenses for Marijuana Cultivation under Florida Law

-The defense in these felony drug cases often hinge on:
+The defense in these felony drug cases often hinges on the following:

 • your attorney’s experience in marijuana cultivation cases;